Somerset and Dorset Joint Railway: Bournemouth reached at last

 In the first half of the 19th century, Bournemouth was an insignificant hamlet, and when a railway from London to Dorchester was being planned, no importance was attached to the coastal area.
 Later as the town grew many of its wealthier inhabitants blocked the coming of the railway as they felt it would spoil the exclusivity of the town by allowing access to tourists from all classes.
 Accordingly, the railway from Southampton to Dorchester cut inland to pass through the important towns of Ringwood and Wimborne.
 There was a branch to the west of Holes Bay from Poole Junction (now Hamworthy) to a station called Poole, situated to the west of the bridge over the inlet.
-This was the "Poole" station that Somerset & Dorset trains reached over LSWR tracks, reversing at Wimborne.
+This was the "Poole" station that Somerset and Dorset trains reached over LSWR tracks, reversing at Wimborne.

 This was inconvenient for the town of Poole, and the LSWR interest built a railway to reach Poole itself from Broadstone, opening on 2 December 1872, and through a daughter company from Poole to Bournemouth on 15 June 1874.
 The Bournemouth station eventually became Bournemouth West.
-Somerset & Dorset trains transferred from the Hamworthy station to the new Poole station immediately, and extended to Bournemouth as soon as the extension was opened.
+Somerset and Dorset trains transferred from the Hamworthy station to the new Poole station immediately, and extended to Bournemouth as soon as the extension was opened.
 They still had to reverse at Wimborne, as the Corfe Mullen connection did not materialise until 1885.